ganrad/openai-api-router/README.md

    If you get a json response similar to the one shown in the snippet below then the server is ready to accept OpenAI service requests.

    Use **Curl** or **Postman** to send a few completion / chat completion API requests to the gateway server endpoint.
 Review the response and log lines output by the gateway server in the terminal window.

+### B. Containerize the API Gateway and deploy it on the Virtual Machine